Klairm/linux-ps3-iso-tools/README.md

 # LINUX-PS3-ISO-TOOLS
-A GUI for use the iso tools created by Hermes
+A GUI for use the ps3 iso tools

 You will need python3 for use this.